-The most robust marketing strategy in the world means nothing if you don’t know how to generate leads in commercial real estate.
+The most robust commercial real estate marketing strategy in the world means nothing if you don’t know how to generate leads.

 Bonus: Download the PDF version that includes this list and 4 bonus tips.
 Click here to download.

 Let’s take a closer look at 18 tactics and ideas to help with your commercial real estate lead generation.

 1. Build a List from an Existing Commercial Real Estate Database

 Mining your existing contact list is a good place to start and try to segment your contacts based on interest, profile type and level of prior activity.
 Even contacts that have been inactive for several years may prove to be potential opportunities as their needs may have changed alongside what you can offer.
 Reach out via email, phone, or LinkedIn to reengage these older contacts.

 Beyond your existing database, you can also create curated databases of potential leads from listing sites like Loopnet Property Records.
 Below is an example of how you can target building owners for a specific property and gain direct access to them and start filling up your contact list.

 ProspectNow has a predictive algorithm that helps you identify properties that are most likely to be listed for sale in the next 12 months.
 The way the algorithm works is it looks at hundreds of data points each week on properties that are actually selling and then they apply the characteristics of properties that just sold to properties that have yet to sell.

 4. Research Leads on LinkedIn

 Use Linkedin’s people search to find prospects by location, industry, current company, and degrees of separation.
 You can then send direct messages to open doors and start your outreach efforts.
 If you want to get more serious about your lead generation, then check out Linkedin’s Sales Navigator tool.
 It is one of the most effective social selling platforms for CRE professionals that want to engage brokers, tenants and investors at scale.